krisarmstrong/seed/docs/wiki/Realtek-Ethernet.md

 - Motherboard has built-in Realtek (free)
 - Budget constrained

-**Realtek works perfectly fine** for 90% of LuminetIQ features.
+**Realtek works perfectly fine** for 90% of The Seed features.

 ### ✅ **Add Intel Card** - If You Need TDR

 **Best Approach:**
 1. Keep using Realtek for general diagnostics
 2. Add Intel I210 PCIe card ($20-35) for cable testing
-3. Switch interfaces in LuminetIQ when you need cable diagnostics
+3. Switch interfaces in The Seed when you need cable diagnostics

 **Installation:**
 ```bash